Part Two of our Series, Renovate or Relocate: Pros & Cons

 Love your neighborhood?
-Stay where you are.
+If you love where you live, stay where you are.
+You’re the perfect candidate to renovate not relocate.
 In the end, you’ll be happier in a location you love than you’ll ever be in a huge house where you have to go out of your way to see friends, family, or all your favorite places.

 You want a completely custom home

 With a home renovation, you have a chance to make your house 100% you.
 Change your layout, get the latest kitchen storage innovations, or install heated floors in your bathroom — you’ll have complete control of how every surface of your home looks.

 Perhaps you’ve already lived in your home for a long time.
 You’ve spent time and money on landscaping, made lots of memories, raised your children, and your neighbors have become family.
 We see this situation a lot at Nip Tuck and have accommodated our clients’ needs in the home they love.